KatVHarris/ALIEbot/README.md

 Responds to users greeting with generic greetings.

 #### Upgrade
 Gives the user acess to all the hidden commands for querying data about the show instead of just elements inside the show.
+The user needs to know the command phrase "ascende superius" to upgrade.

 ## Action Items
 * Restablish FB connection